P-Roq/fast_api_project/README.md

 ## Introduction

-[Ongoing unfinished project - the current version is for demonstration purposes only]
+[Ongoing unfinished project - this is a development version]

 This project simulates a REST API implementation for a simple social network.
 This project is based on the [freeCodeCamp's Python API Development course](https://www.freecodecamp.org/news/creating-apis-with-python-free-19-hour-course/), and its purpose is to become acquainted with a series of concepts and tools such as: